ElektraInitiative/PermaplanT/doc/usecases/layers/habitats_layer.md

-# Use Case: Aids Layer
+# Use Case: Habitats Layer

 ## Summary

-- **Scope:** Zones Layer
+- **Scope:** Habitats Layer
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can add, edit, move and delete aids such as nesting aids, heaps of stones, leaves etc in their plan using the aids layer to support their plants and ecosystem
+- **Brief:** The user can add, edit, move and delete habitats of wild animals to support their plants and ecosystem in their map using the habitats layer
 - **Status:** Draft

 ## Scenarios